sparkfun/HyperDisplay_UG2856KLBAG01_ArduinoLibrary/README.md

-SparkFun HyperDisplay Transparent Grahical OLED Library
+SparkFun HyperDisplay Transparent Graphical OLED Library
 ========================================

 This is an extension for the [HyperDisplay](https://github.com/sparkfun/SparkFun_HyperDisplay) library that is fully configured for the UG2856KLBAG01 module used on the SparkFun Transparent Graphical OLED